 Consequently, it’s fair to forecast employee empathy becoming a significant key performance indicator for contact centres.

 Beyond the bottom line

 But measuring employee empathy cannot just be a means to an end: that would be disingenuous.
 Instead, employee empathy has to be considered holistically.
 This means looking at how to improve the employee experience as much as the customer’s.

 “The human connections we want to build in our coaching and customer interactions rely on building agreement and assuming positive intent.
 These are in direct contrast to finger-pointing, point-deducting, and highlighting flaws.”

-For the contact center, implementing a coaching program on empathy is the most effective way to see results.
+For the contact centre, implementing a coaching program on empathy is the most effective way to see results.
 If integrated into employee experience effectively, employee empathy programs should contribute to shaping an open, positive culture that drives good results nearly by itself.